JanHerca/urantiapedia/output/wikijs/en/article/Earl_Jabay/God_playing.md

 Though we might be kings in our kingdom, we are all in bondage to something.
 Our bondages may include anger, fear, guilt, hatred of authority, an attraction to violence, or to material goods, words, sex, drugs, even ideologies.
 Or we may become hooked on being a protester no matter what the issue.
 All these are expressions of our egoism, our bondage to self.

 Bondage may be of a type from which, try as we may, we are unable to break free.
 It is like being seated on a toboggan in the snow at the top of a hill.
 A little push and we start to slide.
 We are free, out of bondage.
 But when we want to stop there are no brakes or steering apparatus.
 And so, though wanting to stop, we are unable to do so, we are trapped in our bondage.
 This is the problem of the addict, those unfortunates enslaved by alcohol, tobacco, drugs, etc. But it also the problem of all humanity, for we all commence our lives plagued with the universal addiction of nominating ourselves as being the focal point of the kingdom of self.

+> God's Grandeur
+>
+> The world is charged with the grandeur of God.
+> It will flame out, like flaming from shook foil,
+> It gathers to a greatness, like the ooze of oil
+> Prushed.
+Why do men then now not reck his rod?
+> Generations have trod, have trod, have trod,
+> And all is seared with trade; bleared, smeared with toil;
+> And wears man's smudge and shares man's smell the soil
+> Is bare now, nor can foot feel, being shod.
+> An all for this, nature is never spent;
+> There lives the dearest freshness, deep down things;
+> And though the last lights off the black West went,
+> Oh, morning, at the brown brink eastward, springs—
+> Because the Holy Ghost over the bent
+> World broods with warm breast and with ah! bright wings.
+>
+> Gerard Manley Hopkin

 Earl Jabay found release after many distressing failures in his ministry, failures that brought him to the point of wanting to resign as a chaplain and get into something more useful.
 His release came through association with recovering alcoholics from Alcoholics Anonymous.
 He had even written a paper against these people before he discovered that they were what he himself needed.
 On meeting them, he found they were new people.
 Their whole style of life was changed.
 They were quiet inside— something they called serenity.
 They were also joyful.
 Best of all, they were free, free from their alcoholic prisons and a number of other prisons besides.